INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 THE NEAR FUTURE

-You mentioned earlier that Kix is doing some dates next summer but do you have plans to do something in Europe as well?
-I mean it’s been like forever since you’ve played here?
+You mentioned earlier that Kix is doing some dates next summer but do you have plans to do something in Europe?
+I mean, it’s been like forever since you’ve played here?

-We played 3 shows around here… no, in England like London and Birmingham in 1988 and that’s the last time we played in Europe.
-But about coming back to Europe with Kix, we were supposed to come to play in Sweden but it got cancelled, twice actually, for some reason and… I don’t know?
-If the offer came we would probably I don’t know but after this last one I don’t know those guys – it would take a loan I think to convince some to do this… It’s different for Rhino Bucket like when we come over here we do this grueling tours but that’s the kind of band that Rhino Bucket it is but for Kix it’s like those guys won’t go like they only want a fly end of the game like wow but they don’t want to spend any time on the road, it’s got to be like the big show the big money and then back home.
+We played three shows around here… no, in England like London and Birmingham in 1988 and that’s the last time we played in Europe.
+But about coming back to Europe with Kix, we were supposed to come to play in Sweden, but it got canceled, twice actually, for some reason and… I don’t know?
+If the offer came, we would probably, I don’t know, but I don’t know those guys after this last one – it would take a loan, I think, to convince some to do this… It’s different for Rhino Bucket like when we come over here, we do these grueling tours, but that’s the kind of band that Rhino Bucket it is but for Kix, it’s like those guys won’t go like they only want a fly end of the game like wow but they don’t want to spend any time on the road, it’s got to be like the big show big money and then back home.